How to Add a Word or Phrase to your Glossary

 Manual Guide Translation allows privileged users to translate guide pages using the side-by-side view with the original guide language and current language selected for viewing.

-You can choose from the supported languages above to select a base language for your site.
-This will be the default language for viewing and creating content on your site.
+You can choose from the supported languages to select a base language for your site.
+This will be the default language for viewing and creating content on your site under your login.

 However, each page you create on your site will have it's own Language ID based on the language the Author is viewing the site in when they create the page.